sigcsets/sigcse2016/students/volunteers.md

 specify when you are presenting a paper or poster.
 Given those constraints we will make our schedule.

-We recognize that things may change and will do our best make changes as needed.
+We recognize that things may change and will do our best to make changes as needed.
 In return, we ask that you be as flexible as possible as coordinating a conference is challenging and your role is important!